 A useful feature of the cached page is that any search terms you used will be highlighted on the page, making it much quicker, especially in a text heavy page, to see how frequently your search terms appear and in what context.

 Google has other useful functions related to this.
 If you enter info: followed by a URL, you will see something like this:

 Of these, the fourth one is very useful.
 This allows you to see all pages that Google has found on that website.
 You can get to this directly by entering site: followed by the URL into Google's search box.
 If you add a search term as well, Google will return a list of the pages on that website that have that word in them.
-This is Google's Site Search and is useful even if the website does not offer its own search facility.
-It will frequently return more results than the site's own search facility.
+This is Google's Site Search and is useful particularly if the website does not offer its own search facility and it will frequently return more results.

 For example, if you enter: